bonimy/MushROMs/doc/SMB1 Level Format.md

 # Super Mario All-Stars: Super Mario Bros.
 1 Level Data
-This is a comprehensive guide for understanding the SMAS SMB1 level data.
+This is a comprehensive guide for understanding the Super Mario All-Stars (SMAS) Super Mario Bros.
+1 (SMB1) level data.

 ## Table of Contents
 - [Introduction and Terminology](#introduction-and-terminology)